 As a leading expert on data visualization, Kristen Sosulski regularly consults, delivers seminars, and leads workshops on data visualization techniques and best practices.
 You can find her speaking on the subject at events like Social Media Week NYC, plot.ly’s PlotCon conference, and Tableau’s events and to organizations like the National Association of Public Opinion and the National Economic Research Association.

 Sosulski received her doctorate in Communications, Computing, and Technology in Education from Columbia University.
 Her B.S. is from NYU Stern School of Business in Information Systems.
 She teaches MBA and executive courses in data visualization, computer programming, and operations management.
 Her passion for technology and learning sciences has led her to a career as an information systems professor in a business school who develops innovative educational initiatives for higher education.

-Professor Sosulski is the co-author of the Essentials of Online Course Design: A standards-based guide (Routledge, 2011, second edition, Routledge, 2015) and the Savvy Student’s Guide to Online Learning (Routledge, 2013).
+Sosulski is the author of Data Visualization Made Simple: Insights into Becoming Visual (Routledge, 2019), the Essentials of Online Course Design: A standards-based guide (Routledge, 2011, second edition, Routledge, 2015) and the Savvy Student’s Guide to Online Learning (Routledge, 2013).

-Professor Sosulski’s research, and practice focus is on technological progress in education and visualization.
+Sosulski’s research, and practice focus is on technological progress in education and visualization.
 Her specific area of expertise is learning technologies and data visualization.